IT Skills and Metrics

 Agent Training Should Never Stop

-Information Technology is an industry that is everchanging.
+Information Technology is an ever-changing industry.
 Every organization acknowledges the importance of training, but few take the responsibility seriously.
 Agent training hours can easily be correlated with agent turnover and absenteeism.

 Agent training is one of the few metrics that an IT support organization has complete control over.
 With so many IT certifications out there, IT training should always be included in a budget to improve service and invest in employees.